Jump to start of content

 • Janssen

-• Association of Rheumatology Professionals, receiving compensation as associate editor.
+• The Association of Rheumatology Professionals, receiving compensation as associate editor

 Dr. Bolster serves in significant roles with the following organizations, receiving reimbursement or compensation as listed:

-• American College of Rheumatology, Committee on Marketing and Communications, Board of Directors, receiving reimbursement for travel expenses.
+• The American College of Rheumatology, Board of Directors, Committee on Marketing and Communications, receiving reimbursement for travel expenses

-Grant funding for salary support, paid to Harvard University, from the following nonprofit healthcare-related organization:
+Grant funding for salary support, paid to Harvard University, from the following nonprofit health care-related organizations:

-• Rheumatology Research Foundation, Clinician Scholar Educator Grant.
+• The Rheumatology Research Foundation, Clinician Scholar Educator Grant

-As of April 2022, Dr. Mason reported no ongoing external relationship.
+As of October 2022, Dr. Lohr reported the following external relationship:

 Kevin McKown, MD